Paul Goldschmidt Player Props: Cardinals vs. White Sox

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .851, fueled by an OBP of .370 and a team-best slugging percentage of .482 this season.
+- Goldschmidt leads St. Louis with a slugging percentage of .483, fueled by 35 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 19th, and he is 36th in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 17th in batting average, 19th in on-base percentage, and 35th in slugging.

-- Goldschmidt has picked up an RBI in 33.3% of his games this season, with more than one RBI in 16.7% of his games.
-He has also plated three or more runs in two contests.
+- Goldschmidt has an RBI in 28 of 85 games this season, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.